 - What a cherished American tradition - to eat turkey and talk turkey at the same time.

 - Both men checked their egos and preconceived notions and talked turkey.

 - At the hearing, it was the academics who talked turkey, and took on the real world.

-Turkey was the center of the Ottoman Empire, established in the late Middle Ages and largely maintained until its collapse at the end of World War I, in which Turkey supported the Central Powers.
+Turkey was the centre of the Ottoman Empire, established in the late Middle Ages and largely maintained until its collapse at the end of the First World War, in which Turkey supported the Central Powers.
 The nationalist leader Kemal Atatürk established the modern republic of Turkey in the 1920s.
-Turkey was neutral in World War II but is a member of NATO
+Turkey was neutral in the Second World War but is a member of NATO

 ¿Qué te llama la atención de esta palabra o frase?

 Los comentarios que no respeten nuestras Normas comunitarias podrían ser moderados o eliminados.